tansive/tansive/README.md

 #### Why is this Open Source?

 Agents can do many different types of useful things for different people, teams, companies.
 While I've made opinionated choices on architecture, I purposely built Tansive to be easily extensible.
 Trust and extensibility don't work behind closed doors.
-My goal, if Tansive proves it deserves it, is for an ecosystem to evolve and flourish around it.
-There are enough layers and adjacencies that Tansive and other ecosystem participants can monetize without impacting the functionality, utility, and viability of the open ecosystem.
+If Tansive proves it is useful and builds a community of users, there are enough layers and adjacencies that Tansive and other ecosystem participants can monetize without impacting the functionality, utility, and viability of the open ecosystem.

 #### Why should we trust this project now?